ebanner/pynt/README.md

 pynt is an emacs minor mode for getting regions of code (e.g. function and methods) into jupyter notebooks.
 If you have access to the source and a command to call it with then you can get your code into a jupyter notebook.

-pynt strives to make it possible to promote all regions of code into the global namespace.
-Examples include functions, methods, and loops.
-Once your code is in the global namespace it becomes possible to interact with it.
+However, just pasting code into one notebook cell is not particularly useful. pynt also

+- splits up code into cells so it's easy to evaluate small bits
+- sets up the state required to run code (by allowing you to attach notebooks to external processes)
+- takes code tucked away in namespaces (e.g. functions and loops) and promotes them to the global namespace so you can interact with them

 ## Using pynt